athul/blog/content/blog/probot/index.md

   })
 }
 ```
 The above code is for a bot which comments on new issues.
 It mentions the user too.
 The *"Robotic"* characteristics start from the 4th line starting with `app.on` function the first argument passed is the action which the bot listens to.
-These actions are **webhook** actions of GitHub and you can learn more about from[Webhook Documentation](https://developer.github.com/webhooks/).
+These are **webhook** events of GitHub - you can learn more about them from the [Webhook Documentation](https://developer.github.com/webhooks/).
-Probot uses node's `async` API for returning the data.
-We used *`* to enclose the string/comment body because we won't need to use escape characters and we can also interpolate [Template Literals](https://flaviocopes.com/javascript-template-literals/).
+Probot uses Node's `async/await` API for returning the data.
+We used the *`* character to enclose the string/comment body because we won't need to use escape characters and we can also interpolate [Template Literals](https://flaviocopes.com/javascript-template-literals/).

 Now we need to check if our app is working or not, we can do this **clicking** on a "sunglasses" button on Glitch which should look like this <br>![Glitch Show](glitch_show.png)